 3. The surface is created and shown as a TIN by default.

-Optimize the TIN to Better Match the Elevation Terrain
+Optional: Optimize the TIN to Better Match the Elevation Terrain

 Virtual Surveyor has a tool called Auto-Flip Edges that gives your surface item additional information by optimizing the triangles to match the underlying terrain.
 This tool is especially effective on bare-earth terrain like open-pit mines and quarries.
+Select the surface then click on Auto-Flip Edges found in the TOOLS tab.

-Final Review and Edits to the Surface
+Step 8: Final Review and Edits to the Surface

 After the Surface is created, you may see additional points or vertices that still need to be removed from machinery or other objects and areas from the terrain.
 You can quickly remove vertices by highlighting the surface and clicking on Edit Surface found in the TOOLS tab.
 Then select the Remove Vertex edit mode.
 You can remove vertices by clicking on each point individually, or by holding shift + left-click and dragging a box around a selected area of points.